 “I wanted to be the first to view a country on which the eyes of a white man had never gazed and to follow the course of rivers that run through a new land.” ~ Jedediah Smith

-Jedediah Strong Smith (1799-1831) – Mountain man, explorer, and trailblazer, Smith was born on January 6, 1799, at Bainbridge, New York but, was raised in Pennsylvania and Ohio.
+Smith was born on January 6, 1799, at Bainbridge, New York but, was raised in Pennsylvania and Ohio.
 After receiving some education and a strong religious upbringing, he made his way to St. Louis, Missouri in 1822, determined to become a trapper.
 He soon joined up with William Henry Ashley, traveling up the Missouri River to the mouth of the Yellowstone River.
 There, he remained with Andrew Henry until the following Spring.
 He then was sent with a message to Ashley, who had wintered downriver.
-Ashley, Smith and the other fur trappers soon encountered hostilities with the Arikara Indians and in the battle that ensued on June 1, 1823, Smith was said to have distinguished himself for bravery.
+Ashley, Smith, and the other fur trappers soon encountered hostilities with the Arikara Indians and in the battle that ensued on June 1, 1823, Smith was said to have distinguished himself for bravery.

 Smith then led about a dozen men across the plains south of the Yellowstone River to open new trapping grounds.
 However, before they reached the Powder River, Smith was mauled by a grizzly bear.
 Though he survived, he was scarred for life and afterward wore his hair long to hide the scars.